Quantum lattice dynamics and their importance in ternary superhydride clathrates: Methods

 The anharmonic phonon dispersions are obtained from the positional free-energy Hessians without the fourth-order term, if not specified otherwise explicitly.
 The final atomic positions are obtained from the converged average atomic positions $\mathcal{R}$ and the pressure as derivative of the converged free energy with respect to a strain tensor.
 The free energy difference between the last two populations in the 2$\times$2$\times$2 cells is well below \SI{1}{meV/u.c.}, and well below \SI{0.1}{meV/u.c.} for higher cells.
 The total forces in the last population are well below $10^{-6}\,\mathrm{meV}\text{\AA}^{-1}$.
-The physical phonon frequency differences between the last two populations are below \SI{5}{meV} for the DFT cases and well below \SI{1}{meV} for the MTP case ($T_{2g}$ and $A_{2u}$ converge slower, see SM).
+The physical phonon frequency differences between the last two populations are below \SI{5}{meV} for the DFT cases and well below \SI{1}{meV} for the MTP case ($T_{2g}$ and $A_{2u}$ converge slower, see Supplementary Fig.~6).
 All calculations were carried out at zero temperature.
-We note in passing that with these settings, we could reproduce all \LBH\ results from Ref.~\cite{Errea_LaBH8}.
+We note in passing that with these settings, we could reproduce all \LBH\ results from Belli et al.'s work~\cite{Errea_LaBH8}.

-Further details are provided in Supplementary Method 2 in the SM.
+Further details are provided in Supplementary Method~2 and details on convergence of the free energy, its gradients, and the auxiliary frequencies in a \SSCHA\ calculation are shown in Supplementary Fig.~15.